oopsmonk/documentation/getting-started/1.5/the-tangle/message-types.md

 Previously, IOTA protocol used transactions (which were vertices in the Tangle), where each transaction defined either an input or output.
 A grouping of those input/output transaction vertices made up a bundle which transferred the given values as an atomic unit.
 But this approach was seen as too time consuming.
 So, we adopted a new transaction structure called the unspent transaction outputs (UTXO).

-Unspent transaction outputs are used as inputs instead of an account-based model.
-The UTXO is a part of a larger, self-contained messages structure known as a [payload](#message-payloads).

 The UTXO model defines a ledger state where balances are not directly associated to addresses but to the outputs of transactions.
 In this model, transactions specify the outputs of previous transactions as inputs, which are consumed to create new outputs.
 A transaction must consume the entirety of the specified inputs.

 ![UTXO flow](https://camo.githubusercontent.com/718a66923f2c437fb814e8bd77ec52cb5e0d550254f641281479d6c8480e0149/68747470733a2f2f692e696d6775722e636f6d2f6833757866364e2e706e67)

+So, the UTXO is a part of a larger, self-contained messages structure known as a [payload](#message-payloads).
 This approach is meant to enable a self-contained message structure defining the data of the entire transfer as a payload to be imbedded into a message.

 Overall, these payload structures are simple: